arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Sending and Receiving Messages ###

-In Exercise 1, you added the necessary code to the aplication in order to create Windows Azure Service Bus topics and subscriptions.
+In Exercise 1, you added the necessary code to the application in order to create Windows Azure Service Bus topics and subscriptions.
 You will now update the application to send messages to a topic and receive the messages that arrive to the subscriptions.

 <a name="Ex2Task1"></a>
 #### Task 1 - Sending Messages ####